gravito-framework/gravito/packages/photon/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0+-blue.svg)](https://www.typescriptlang.org/)
 [![Bun](https://img.shields.io/badge/Bun-1.0+-black.svg)](https://bun.sh/)

 **@gravito/photon** is the core HTTP engine of the Gravito framework.
-It provides the foundational routing, middleware, and request/response handling used by `gravito-core` and all Orbit modules.
+It provides the foundational routing, middleware, and request/response handling used by `@gravito/core` and all Orbit modules.

 ## ✨ Features